An Elmhurst education is about much more than teachers and classrooms.

 Political science majors at Elmhurst have plenty of opportunities to get involved, practice their leadership skills, make a difference—and have their say.
 For example:

-- The Student Government Association is an elected organization that makes policy recommendations to College administration, recognizes campus organizations, and reviews matters of importance to the College.
+- The Student Government Association is an elected organization that makes policy recommendations to University administration, recognizes campus organizations, and reviews matters of importance to the University.
 The Association is responsible for allocating the student activity fund to the programming board, media organizations, and petitioning student organizations.

 - Pi Sigma Alpha, Elmhurst’s political science honor society, recognizes students’ participation and achievement in political science.